ttencate/aoc2016/22_haxe/README.md

 It's not even worth writing a pathfinding algorithm for this; I'll do it by hand.
-The operation we have available is moving the `_` by one step, swapping it with its target location.
+The operation we have available is moving the `_` by one step, swapping it with its target location, and avoiding any `#`.

 * Move 7 steps to the left.
 * Move 28 steps up, to the top row.